sunderee/aoc2022/README.md

 [Advent of Code 2022](https://adventofcode.com/2022/about) - Dart edition.
 I'm solving these challenges in my spare time, under the motto of "if it works, and if the result is correct, it's fine by me".
 Solutions are grouped into days.
-For each day there's the test and the "real" input.
-Both are provided.
+For each day there's a test and "real" input.
+Code is sorted into parts; there are two parts per day.

 I'm not going to document what my code does, as I want you to read through the tasks on your own.
 The stories are fascinating, and I'm sure they'll bring a